AgencyFit Framework

 Vendor Capability Validation

-Tests whether product claims and delivery promises hold up under actual agency conditions rather than assumed compatibility.
+Tests whether product claims and delivery promises hold under actual operating conditions.

 Workload Impact Assessment

-Surfaces hidden labor, transition burden, support strain, training demand, and sustainability risks before the project accelerates.
+Surfaces hidden labor, transition burden, support strain, training demand, and sustainability risks before projects accelerate.

-Provides a structured readiness signal grounded in operational fit rather than product enthusiasm or procurement momentum.
+Provides a structured readiness signal grounded in operational fit rather than product momentum.

 Who the framework serves

-AgencyFit is designed to improve the quality of judgment across the three groups most responsible for public-sector technology outcomes: agencies, vendors, and practitioners.
+AgencyFit improves the quality of evaluation across agencies, vendors, and practitioners.

 Agencies